dyka3773/obsidian-notes/Tech notes/VS Code/Extensions/Python Extensions.md

 ## Python *(ID: ms-python.python)*

-- This is a pack of extensions that provide language support for Python.
+- This is a pack of [[Useful VS Code Extensions|extensions]] that provide language support for [[Python]].
-- It provides syntax highlighting, code snippets, debug support and a Python interactive window.
+- It provides syntax highlighting, code snippets, debug support and a [[Python]] interactive window.

 ## autoDocstring *(ID: njpwerner.autodocstring)*

-- This extension is particularly useful for writing docstrings for Python functions.
+- This extension is particularly useful for writing docstrings for [[Python]] functions.

 ## Jinja *(ID: wholroyd.jinja)*